Minden cross country event brings seven miles of memories

 After posing for a photo with their teammates and alumni who had turned out for the occasion, both boys and girls started the run en masse.
 They headed one mile west, then two miles south, one mile east, two miles back north, and then into town, finishing at the corner of Fifth Street and Park Avenue just north of the school campus.

-One hardy alum, Sean Haight of Colorado Springs, Colorado, returned to Minden to run for old times’ sake, starting after the current Whippets and covering the course in 49:10.
+One hardy alum from my era, Sean Haight of Colorado Springs, Colorado, returned to Minden to run for old times’ sake, starting after the current Whippets and covering the course in 49:10.
 That’s just a whisker over an average mile split of 7 minutes — pretty impressive for a guy from the Class of 1988!

+The biggest news at the end of Saturday’s event was that junior Jessie Hurt tied the all-time girls record set by Kelly Throener in 1998, running the seven miles in 49:53.

+“We had some really good things happen again today,” head coach Shawn Wheelock told the crowd gathered at the finish line.
+“These kids are just busting their tail, and I’m really proud of them.
+We have another exciting year ahead of us.”

 Rob Hultquist and I ran together for the Whippets from 1985-88 and were co-captains of the boys team our senior year.
-On Saturday, my son Aaron and I met up with Rob, his wife Jenny and son Nathan at the starting line, then drove with them to a couple of spots along the runners’ route to see the young people (and Sean) pass by and offer a little encouragement.
-After that, we were at the finish line along with more than 50 other spectators to see the athletes arrive and hear some comments from longtime head coach Shawn Wheelock.
+On Saturday, my son Aaron and I met up with Rob, his wife Jenny and son Nathan at the starting line, then drove with them to a couple of spots along the runners’ route to see the young people (and Haight) pass by and offer a little encouragement.
+After that, we were at the finish line along with more than 50 other spectators to see the athletes arrive and hear the coach’s comments.

 Having run in these kids’ shoes many years ago, I could feel for them out there on the road — faces glistening with sweat, feet pounding the gravel as the hot morning sun shone in their faces amid the choking humidity of August in irrigated corn and soybean country.